Democracy and Growth in the 21st Century: Introduction

-All of these IVs turn out to produce similar two-stage least squares (2SLS) estimates of the impact of democracy.
-They all show that democracy persistently causes lower growth in this century.
-The median estimate among our five IV strategies is that a standard deviation increase in the democracy level causes a 2 percentage-point GDP decrease \textit{per year} in 2001-2019 (50\% of the outcome mean) and a 1.8 percentage-point GDP decrease in 2020 (40\% of the outcome mean).
-Democracy also causes higher Covid-19 mortality in 2020, though we should note that this result may be contaminated by potential misreporting in the Covid-19 mortality data.
-Our median estimate is that a standard deviation increase in a country’s democracy index results in 350 more Covid-19 deaths per million people (120\% of the outcome mean).
+All of these IVs produce similar estimates of democracy's impact, based on Two-Stage Least Squares (2SLS) and two-step efficient Generalized Method of Moment (GMM).
+These estimates indicate that democracy has a persistent negative impact on economic growth in this century.
+The median estimate among our five IV strategies is that a standard deviation increase in the democracy level causes a 2.2 percentage point GDP decrease per year in 2001-2019 (57.9\% of the outcome mean) and a 0.9 percentage point GDP decrease per year in 2020-2022 (47.3\% of the outcome mean).
 To facilitate interpretation of the findings, the political-regime difference between China and the US is equivalent to a 3 standard deviation difference in the democracy index in 2019.
 Put differently, a standard deviation change in the democracy index is equivalent to the political-regime difference between Mozambique and Mexico, or Mexico and Denmark.
+We also apply recent methodological advances to address the possibility that some of the instruments may be invalid.
+Allowing for potential IV invalidity does not substantially change our results.

+This finding suggests that the way democracy influences growth has fundamentally shifted in the 21st century.
+To allay concerns that the GDP data may be manipulated, especially by authoritarian governments, we also use night-time light intensity growth as a nonmanipulable proxy for growth.
+The results remain similar: a one standard deviation increase in the democracy level leads to a 2.3 percentage point decrease in night-time light intensity growth in 2001-13 (33.3\% of the outcome mean).
+Therefore, the adverse effect of democracy on growth is not due to misreporting or mismeasurement by authoritarian governments.